-Associate Members - Associate Members will be active cancer researchers who are early in their careers and have not yet obtained peer-reviewed funding for research, or established cancer researchers who have not had peer-reviewed funding for the past 4 years.
+Associate Members - Associate Members will be active cancer researchers who are early in their careers and have not yet obtained peer-reviewed funding for research, and/or have internal peer review funding made by the HCCC Research Review Committee, or established cancer researchers who have not had peer-reviewed funding for the past 2 years.

-They should also provide a letter of support from a current cancer center member (can be a clinical, associate or full member).
-Trainee members will not be listed on the CCSG or get preferred treatment at HCCC Cores, but will be on our mailing list, and can list “Trainee member of HCCC” on their CVs.
+Trainee membership – A trainee member can be at any level of training (graduate student, medical student, resident, fellow, etc).
+Trainee Member applicants should provide a letter that includes training plans for the next year and long term goals related to cancer medicine or cancer research.
+Applicants are also asked to provide a completed membership application form, CV, and letter of support from a current Cancer Center Member (can be a clinical, associate or full member).
+Trainee members will not be listed on the National Cancer Institute Cancer Center Support Grant or get preferred treatment at HCCC Cores, but will be on our mailing list, and can list “Trainee member of HCCC” on their CVs.
 Appointment will be for one year, and can be renewed based on re-application as long as they remain trainees.